ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 There are a few situations in which you should bypass a PIP process and proceed straight to termination:

 * Breaks in company policy, HR violations, inappropriate workplace behavior, etc., are not correctable with a PIP and should be met with zero tolerance.
-* Certain skill gaps are not correctable with a PIP, such as general lack of good judgment on a certain topic, poor culture fit, or lack of experience in critical skill areas. is is most commonly a consideration for management or very senior staff positions where good skill judgment is critical to the role.
+* Certain skill gaps are not correctable with a PIP, such as general lack of good judgment on a certain topic, poor culture fit, or lack of experience in critical skill areas.
+This is most commonly a consideration for management or very senior staff positions where good skill judgment is critical to the role.

 ### Changing Seats